 A group shall become an official campus organization when formally recognized by the Office of Student Activities, the New Student Organization Approval Committee and the Vice President for Student Affairs.
 Groups seeking such status shall proceed as follows:

-- If the NSOAC approves the organization, the application, constitution, and supporting materials, its recommendations are forwarded to the Dean of Students for approval.
+If the NSOAC approves the application, its recommendations are forwarded to the Dean of Students for approval.

-- If the Dean of Students approves the organization for official recognition, the organization must then formally register with the Office of Student Activities.
+If the Associate Vice President approves the organization for official recognition, the organization must then formally register with the Office of Student Activities.

 Please note the following:

-Membership in student organizations shall be limited to currently enrolled NSU students, faculty and staff of the university, except honor, leadership or recognition societies which may include other persons as provided for in their national constitutions, and in keeping with the educational objectives of the university.
+Only currently enrolled NSU students may become a member of student organizations.
 Membership in student organizations shall be open to any student who is willing to subscribe to the stated aims and meet the stated objectives of the organization and the university.

-The Office of Student Activities is responsible to the Director of Student Activities for the supervision of student organizations and activities with the exception of the Student Government Association, which, along with an advisor, is supervised by the Dean of Students.
+The Office of Student Activities is responsible to the Director of Student Activities for the supervision of student organizations and activities.

-All student organizations are required to have at least one faculty or staff advisor who works closely with the organization and serves as its immediate liaison with the Office of Student Activities.
+All student organizations are required to have primary campus advisor (faculty or staff) who works closely with the organization and serves as its immediate liaison with the Office of Student Activities.
 Organizations are also strongly encouraged to have co-advisors who will work with the advisor and assume responsibilities in the advisor’s absence.
 Organizations must submit names of the advisor(s) to the Office of Student Activities, which will obtain clearance/approval from the Director of Student Activities.

-An advisor (co-advisor) is herein defined as “any member of the faculty or staff whose duty shall be to counsel and advise the organization and its officers in carrying out the purpose of the organization.”
+An advisor (co-advisor) is herein defined as “any member of the faculty/ staff or member of a graduate chapter” whose duty shall be to counsel and advise the organization and its officers in carrying out the purpose of the organization.”

 Officially Recognized Student Organizations